 Students who wish to progress to the Master of Customs Administration must take the Option 2 elective path.

-The course consists of 64 credit points made up of:
+The course consists of the 64 credit points made up of the following:

 Core Subjects (32)

 Option 2 (For Progression to Masters):